 When should you include short-term employment?

-2. Experience from over 15 years ago
+Experience that is over 10 to 15 years old

 Submitting a resume with a ton of irrelevant experience won’t land you interviews.
-You can leave off older positions that are not relevant to the position you’re targeting.
+When asking, “Do you have to put every job on your resume,” leave off older positions that aren’t relevant to the position you’re targeting.

-If most of your experience is irrelevant or if you’re making a career change, then a hybrid resume format may be more effective.
-This allows you to focus on relevant skills and education rather than your work history.
+If most of your experience is irrelevant or you’re making a career change, then a hybrid resume format may be more effective.
+This allows you to focus on relevant key skills and education rather than your work history.

 Here is an example of a hybrid resume: